 Due to very diverse challenges, needs and matching solutions at the local level, we work bottom up and, as a donor organisation, prescribe as few thematic choices as possible.
 Given global developments, we expect an increase in initiatives involving climate and young people.
 We will intensify our policy regarding these themes.
+Based on our vision on self-reliance, we are developing a new thematic line for young people: promoting economic self-reliance through vocational education and entrepreneurship.
+Considering the high unemployment and limited future prospects for many young people in the global south, especially in Africa, where explosive population growth is taking place.
 In addition, we will explore options to facilitate unregistered groups and movements, knowing that restrictive legislation places major restrictions on registration and on opening bank accounts.

 In focus countries, we will further integrate our interventions (projects and programmes).

 In particular, we are committed to better facilitating exchange, learning and collaboration between LPOs.
 In doing so, we encourage inclusion of disadvantaged groups and communities that struggle to connect geographically, socially, culturally or digitally.

 To strengthen capacity, we are expanding our networks and focusing mainly on participatory skills and our niche: raising funds and mobilising support locally.
 In addition to our work on the local level, we will focus more on regional and national levels with lobbying for a more enabling environment for CSOs and philanthropy.

 The digital revolution presents many new opportunities.
-COVID-19 demonstrated the convenience and benefit of online contact with LPOs.
-PDIs and NPOs.
+COVID-19 demonstrated the convenience and benefit of online contact with LPOs, PDIs and NPOs.
 We will further optimise the hybrid balance between offline and online at conferences, peer learning and within Change the Game Academy.